mdshadatrahman/firebase-token-insomnia-plguin/README.md

 # insomnia-plugin-firebase

-Will return firebase user uid or token.
+Will return firebase user uid and token.

 ## Setup